Best Sourdough Peach Cobbler from Scratch {Discard Recipe}

 Freezing also works well, if needed.
 Just wrap it tightly and freeze for up to 2 months.
 Thaw overnight in the fridge, then reheat and serve.

-No. I used sourdough discard because I often have some on hand, but you can absolutely use active sourdough starter instead.
+No. I used sourdough discard because I often have some on hand, but you can absolutely use active starter instead.
 Just use the same amount, measured in grams.
-Itโs an easy swap and works just as well in most sourdough discard recipes.
-Pop it into the fridge so that it is cold before using.
-This helps the butter stay cold, making for lighter and fluffier biscuits!
+It’s an easy swap and works just as well in most sourdough discard recipes.

 Definitely!
 You can swap peaches for nectarines, plums, or mixed berries.
-How about using coconut cream instead of heavy cream, and vegan butter or coconut oil for the biscuits if dairy-free?
+Try coconut cream instead of heavy cream, or vegan butter for the biscuits if dairy-free.
 Add vanilla or almond extract to the filling, or sprinkle coarse sugar on top for a nice crunchy finish.
+If you love mixed fruit desserts, my blueberry buckle recipe is another great option.

 Sourdough Peach Cobbler Recipe